Cracked and Damaged Tiles

-The eyes of a home inspector, or prospective buyer, often gravitates right to cracks in the floors and walls.
+The eyes of a home inspector or prospective buyer often gravitate right to cracks in the floors and walls.
 A long crack across several tiles indicates a settlement crack in a subfloor.
-Faulty installation often causes a single random broken tile out in the middle of a floor.
-These small eyesores add up to become bargaining chips later on.
+Faulty installation, on the other hand, often causes a single randomly broken tile in the middle of a floor.
+These small eyesores become bargaining chips later on.

 Tile setters usually use a notch-trowel to apply a layer of thinset, a mortar-like tile adhesive, to the subfloor.
 The size of the notch depends on the size of the tile.
-Larger notches gives more flexibility when working on bigger tile.
+Larger notches give more flexibility when working on bigger tiles.
 The notches give the thinset space to compress as the installer levels the tile.
-When the thinset dries it adheres to both the subfloor and the tile.
+When the thinset dries, it adheres to both the subfloor and the tile.
 After the mortar dries, the installers fill the gap between each set of tile with grout, a colored cement-like material.

 How to Remove the Damaged Tile

 - Protect carpet: Sometimes the damaged tile butts up against a carpet edge.
-If so, cover carpet edge with duct tape.
-This water resistant type of tape protects the carpet from grout-colorant and mortar stains.
+If so, cover the carpet edge with duct tape.
+This water-resistant type of tape protects the carpet from grout-colorant and mortar stains.

 - Remove the remaining tile in the work area: Repeat this process for each additional tile.
 Discard all trash and debris.

-- Remove the thinset: Use a hammer and chisel, electric chipping hammer or floor scraper to dislodge all of the remaining thinset in the repair area.
-Small pieces of leftover thinset creates high spots in the new mortar bed, preventing the new tile from sitting flush with its neighbors.
+- Remove the thinset: Use a hammer and chisel, electric chipping hammer, or floor scraper to dislodge all of the remaining thinset in the repair area.
+Small pieces of leftover thinset create high spots in the new mortar bed, preventing the new tile from sitting flush with its neighbors.

 Prep the Subfloor

 - Clean the repair area: Discard all of the demolition debris.
 A vacuum helps collect the dust in the corners and across the exposed subfloor.